General questions about movies, TV and more

 Question: There was a TV movie that had Hilary Swank.
 In the movie, she plays a woman whose husband was arrested and charged with the murder of an elderly couple that he knew.
 During the trial, flashbacks show what happened.
 The husband had a sleepwalking episode where he drove to their house and began fixing an air conditioner.
 When they noticed him, they tried to talking to him but with no luck.
 Eventually, the old man touches the husband on his shoulder and he suddenly goes berserk and kills them both.
 The ending of the movie has the husband found not guilty and Hilary's family disowning her.

-New today Answer: It's called The Sleepwalker Killing.
+Answer: It's called The Sleepwalker Killing.

-New this month Question: I'm trying to remember the title of a film probably from the late 80s or early 90s.
+Question: I'm trying to remember the title of a film probably from the late 80s or early 90s.
 The main plot centers around a teen promoting his favorite local band called "Severed Heads In A Box" or something similar.
 There were also numerous subplots such as the main character having a crush on a girl who herself has a crush on the band's singer, his sister trying to stop him from having a big party at his house, and a lot of other things going on.
 I've tried to find the film on IMDb, but I don't have enough info to go on.
 Thanks in advance for any help.

 Question: I remember a movie where two women were training to be lawyers or cops.
 The teacher assigned the class unsolved cases as a test.
 The two women got one about stolen sheets or towels from an industrial laundry.
 They tracked the guy down and got a confession out of him.
 He said "are you going to arrest me?" and they replied "No, we're not cops.
 We are only in training."
 Think this movie is mid 90s.

-New this month Answer: This sounds like the 1988 light-comedy film, "Feds," starring Rebecca DeMornay and Mary Gross as two unlikely F.B.I. trainees who support each other through the rigorous program.
+Answer: This sounds like the 1988 light-comedy film, "Feds," starring Rebecca DeMornay and Mary Gross as two unlikely F.B.I. trainees who support each other through the rigorous program.

 Question: I am searching for the title of a movie a saw in the 60's but looked old even then.
 It was a Sci-Fi about creatures from below the surface of the earth.
 The creatures were slimy and used spears.
 The tips of the spears could be removed and the shaft was hollow.
 People trapped in a dome of some sort surmised that the creatures used the hollow spears to fight among themselves.